-2. Please create an account or "Register" on the Monroe County website: MCCO.
-(Registration is near the upper right edge of the page.
-It says: "Register" in blue) Once you do this you can search your name and determine if you have real property in your name, any outstanding mortgages, Supreme Court lawsuits against you, AND judgments filed against you here.
+2. Search your name and determine if you have real property in your name, any outstanding mortgages, Supreme Court lawsuits against you, AND/OR judgments filed against you here.

 NOTE: some lawsuits or judgments will NOT appear here (ex. small claims or city court judgments won't appear if the creditor did not file them here.)
 Also, if you own property in another county or if you have been sued in another county, it will not appear here.

 3. You can also print up a free copy of your deed and your mortgage on the MCCO site.

 4. To get the resale value of your automobile click here: Kelley Blue Book (Please print out and keep copies of the PRIVATE PARTY RESALE value.)